-- Facility: A location where activities covered by these Standards are performed including but not limited to determination of donor eligibility or suitability, product collection, processing, storage, distribution, issue, or administration. - Fellow: A physician who is in a training program in a medical subspecialty after completing residency, usually in a hospital or academic setting. - Fresh: A cellular therapy product that has never been cryopreserved. - Genetically modified cell: A cell that has been modified by genetic transfer or edited for therapeutic intent. - Good Manufacturing Practice (GMP): The set of current practices followed by entities producing drug and biologic products, including cellular therapy products, to ensure that the products produced meet specific requirements for identity, strength, quality, and purity.-In the US, GMPs are enforced under Section 501(B) of the Federal Food, Drug, and Cosmetic Act (21USC351).
-Cellular therapy products that are more-than-minimally manipulated, are allogeneic and obtained from donors other than first- or second-degree relatives, or that are used for non-homologous purposes are examples of products controlled under GMP regulations.
-Similar requirements are delineated by the European Union as EU-GMP- Other countries such as the United Kingdom, Australia, Canada, and Singapore have equally well-developed systems of regulations. - Good Tissue Practice (GTP): The methods used in, and the facilities and controls used for, the manufacture of cellular therapy products to prevent the introduction or transmission of communicable diseases, including all steps in donor screening and testing, collection, processing, storage, labeling, packaging, and distribution. - GxP: Good practice following various quality standards and regulations.
+Facility: A location where activities covered by these Standards are performed, including but not limited to determination of donor eligibility or suitability, product collection, processing, storage, distribution, issue, or administration.

+Fellow: A physician who is in a training program in a medical subspecialty after completing residency, usually in a hospital or academic setting.

+Fresh: A cellular therapy product that has never been cryopreserved.

+- Genetically modified cell: A cell that has been modified by replacing a disease-causing gene with a healthy copy of the gene, inactivating a disease-causing gene that is not functioning properly, or introducing a new or modified gene into the body to help treat a disease. - Good Manufacturing Practice (GMP): The set of current practices followed by entities producing drug and biologic products, including cellular therapy products, to ensure that the products produced meet specific requirements for identity, strength, quality, and purity.In the US, GMPs are enforced under Section 501(B) of the Federal Food, Drug, and Cosmetic Act (21USC351).
+Cellular therapy products that are more than minimally manipulated, are allogeneic and obtained from donors other than first- or second-degree relatives, or that are used for non-homologous purposes are examples of products controlled under GMP regulations.
+Similar requirements are delineated by the European Union as EU-GMP.
+Other countries such as the United Kingdom, Australia, Canada, and Singapore have equally welldeveloped systems of regulations. - Good Tissue Practice: The methods used in, and the facilities and controls used for, the manufacture of cellular therapy products to prevent the introduction or transmission of communicable diseases, including all steps in donor screening and testing, collection, processing, storage, labeling, packaging, and distribution. - GxP: Good practice following various quality standards and regulations.
 The "x" is variable, with further definition of good practices defined by different Applicable Law and industry standards.
-The type of work that is being performed will define which GxPs should be followed. - Hematopoietic progenitor cells (HPC): A cellular therapy product that contains self-renewing and/or multi-potent stem cells capable of maturation into any of the hematopoietic lineages, lineage-restricted pluri-potent progenitor cells, and committed progenitor cells, regardless of tissue source (bone marrow, umbilical cord blood, peripheral blood, or other tissue source). - Hematopoietic progenitor cellular therapy: The administration of an HPC product with the intent of providing effector functions in the treatment of disease or in support of other therapy. - Hemodilution: A decreased concentration of cells and solids in the blood caused by infusion of blood products or fluids. - Human cells, tissues, or cellular or tissue-based products (HCT/Ps): Articles containing or consisting of human cells or tissues that are intended for implantation, transplantation, infusion, or transfer into a human recipient. - Immune effector cell (IEC): A cell that has differentiated or manufactured into a form capable of modulating or effecting a specific immune response.
+The type of work that is being performed will define which GxPs should be followed. - Hematopoietic progenitor cells (HPC): A cellular therapy product that contains self-renewing and/or multi-potent stem cells capable of maturation into any of the hematopoietic lineages, lineage-restricted pluri-potent progenitor cells, and committed progenitor cells, regardless of tissue source (bone marrow, umbilical cord blood, peripheral blood, or other tissue source). - Hematopoietic progenitor cellular therapy: The administration of an HPC product with the intent of providing effector functions in the treatment of disease or in support of other therapy.

+Hemodilution: A decreased concentration of cells and solids in the blood caused by infusion of blood products or fluids.

+Human cells, tissues, or cellular or tissue-based products (HCT/Ps): Articles containing or consisting of human cells or tissues that are intended for implantation, transplantation, infusion, or transfer into a human recipient.
+Immune effector cell(IEC): A cell that has differentiated or manufactured into a form capable of modulating or effecting a specific immune response.